Kitware/torch_liberator/README.rst

 |GitlabCIPipeline| |GitlabCICoverage| |Pypi| |Downloads|

+The main webpage for this project is: https://gitlab.kitware.com/computer-vision/torch_liberator

 Torch Liberator builds on the "liberator" library to statically extract pytorch code that defines a model's topology and bundle that with a pretrained weights file.
 This results in a single-file deployment package and can potentially